 Climate

-The weather forecast for the NT is almost always the same; hot.
-The only difference in the seasons is whether it is going to be hot and wet or hot and dry.
-The southern part of the territory enjoys the Australian desert climate, with some parts of the NT not experiencing rain for the whole year.
-The northern part of the state experiences a tropical monsoon climate, with a definite wet season between November and April.
+The weather forecast for the NT is almost always the same: hot.
+The main seasonal difference is whether conditions are hot and dry or hot and wet.
+The southern part of the territory experiences a desert climate, with some areas receiving virtually no rainfall throughout the year.
+The northern part of the NT has a tropical monsoon climate, with a distinct wet season between November and April.

 Lifestyle